San Diego State vs. Hawaii NCAA Football Odds, Plays and Insights | November 6, 2021

 Hawaii Stats and Trends

-- In Hawaii's nine games this season, it has three wins against the spread.
+- Hawaii has three wins against the spread in nine games this year.

-- This season, the Rainbow Warriors have just two ATS wins in five games as an underdog of 7.5 points or more.
+- The Rainbow Warriors have covered the spread twice this year when underdogs by 7 points or more (in five chances).

-- Hawaii has hit the over in 37.5% of its opportunities this season (three times over eight games with a set point total).
+- Hawaii has hit the over in 37.5% of its opportunities this year (three times over eight games with a set point total).

-- Hawaii is 2-3 against the spread and 4-2 overall when the team records more than 17.5 points.
+- Hawaii is 2-3 against the spread and 4-2 overall when the team puts up more than 17.5 points.

-- The Rainbow Warriors have turned the ball over nine more times (22 total) than the Aztecs have forced a turnover (13) this season.
+- This season the Rainbow Warriors have turned the ball over 22 times, nine more than the Aztecs' takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.